 User behavior and activities

-Citrix Access Control and Google G Suite
+Citrix Secure Workspace Access and Google G Suite

 G Suite is a SaaS application, these apps are accessible remotely over the internet.
 G Suite is formerly known as Google Apps developed by Google.
 G Suite comprises Gmail, Hangouts, Calendar, and Google+ for communication; Drive for storage; Docs, Sheets, Slides, Forms, and Sites for collaboration.
 It also comprises an app development platform, App Maker.
 G Suite provides tremendous productivity advantages, but most of the networks are not designed properly to deliver the performance and security needed for mobility and cloud.